Table evaporation rates

 Vertical pressure required.

-The evaporation rates given in the table above are only valid if sufficient vertical pressure is exerted to prevent "leakage" of air, via slits between the rubber seal and the top surface of the microplate.
-For all of our covers this minimal force required is in the order of 100-200 N (10-20 kg) and is dependent on the flatness of the top surface of the microplate.
+The evaporation rates given in the table above are only valid for the classic sandwich covers if sufficient vertical pressure is exerted to prevent "leakage" of air, via slits between the rubber seal and the top surface of the microplate.
+This minimal force required is in the order of 100-200 N (10-20 kg) and is dependent on the flatness of the top surface of the microplate.
 Our clamps systems are made to apply these forces.

 With our "Robot-friendly covers", we have done extra efforts to make the seal surface (there where the seals make contact with the walls of the wells) as flat as possible; the carbon plate - that is accurately attached to the seal - plays an important role in this respect.
 This results in a very narrow slit between the well walls on the one hand, and the seal on the other, even in the absence of any active clamping (so in the absence of a vertical force other than gravity).
-This slit will be maximally in the order of 0.05-0.1 mm.
-However, it will not be zero, also due to the already mentioned unevenness of the top surface of the microplates.
-Also with these " Robot-friendly covers", this small slit can only be fully closed when a vertical pressure is exerted.
+This slit will be maximally in the order of 0.05 mm, and has been experimentally shown (in evaporation studies) to have no significant increasing effect on the total exchange of headspace air rate (mainly through the holes in the seal above the centre of all wells).
+This - however - is only true if there are no vibrations causing movements of the covers relative to the microplate.

 Contact us